 - Fall Protection Equipment Usage

-- Two (2) Upper Management Team members have completed Fall Protection Competent Person Training as per OSHA.
+- Four (4) Management Team members have completed Fall Protection Competent Person Training as per OSHA.

-- One staff member in Upper Management is the only Building Access Safety Professional (BASP) in Mid-Atlantic Region.
+- We have the only Building Access Safety Professional (BASP) in Mid-Atlantic Region.
 This designation was originally known as Certified Building Maintenance & Safety Executive (CBMSE).
-In addition, this staff member is also recognized as an “OSHA Authorized General Industry Trainer” and believed to be the only one in our industry that has obtained these credentials in the country.
+In addition, he is also recognized as an “OSHA Authorized General Industry Trainer” and believed to be the only one in our industry that has obtained these credentials in the country.

 OSHA/ANSI: Key Issues